-Best for Babes is taking action against nursing in public harassment.
+Best for Babes is taking action against nursing in public (NIP) harassment.
 We believe in protecting the legal, civil and human rights of breastfeeding moms and babies!

 Best for Babes is the first consumer-driven cause focused on righting the wrongs and the harm done to the millions of moms and babies who each year suffer from the Breastfeeding Booby Traps(R) — the cultural, legal and institutional barriers that prevent them from achieving their personal breastfeeding goals which include making moms feel lousy about engaging in a behavior which is as good for us all as exercise and as instinctive as hugging.
-The fact is moms in the USA endure an obstacle course of Booby Traps trying to get breastfeeding going (relatively very few succeed — 60% of moms report not meeting their personal goals) and the lucky few who make it are being bullied and even discriminated against for feeding their babies in public.
+The fact is moms in the USA endure an obstacle course of Booby Traps trying to get breastfeeding going and the lucky few who make it are being bullied and even discriminated against for feeding their babies in public.
 How can we let this happen?
 Mothers and babies are our most vulnerable and precious population and they deserve full cultural, institutional, and legal support –cheering, coaching and celebration — certainly not degradation and sabotage.

 Until we have a federal law that covers breastfeeding harassment and discrimination, OR until the existing laws in 49 states which do make breastfeeding in public a legal right are ALL changed to include enforcement provisions, until businesses institute not only breastfeeding policies, but training sessions to educate and sensitize their employees about how to treat breastfeeding customers to go along with those policies, our deep cultural prejudices will bleed through and this problem will persist.
 The question then became how do we influence and expedite the change we so badly need?

-The Best for Babes NIP Hotline 855-NIP-FREE will revolutionize and increase our chances of quickly and more effectively accomplishing broad and lasting societal change!
+The Best for Babes NIP Hotline 844-NIP-FREE will revolutionize and increase our chances of quickly and more effectively accomplishing broad and lasting societal change!

 What is the hotline?